-The petitioner shall file with the Clerk a Notice of Selection of Designation of Mediator by Agreement within the period set out in the Clerk's order; however, any party may file the notice Designation.
-The party filing the Designation shall serve a copy on all parties and the mediator designated to conduct the mediation.
-Such notice Designation shall state the name, address and telephone number of the mediator selected designated; state the rate of compensation of the mediator; state that the mediator and persons ordered to attend have agreed upon the selection designation and rate of compensation; and state under what Rules the mediator is certified.
-The notice shall be on an AOC form.
+The petitioner shall file with the clerk a Designation of Mediator within the period set out in the clerk's order; however, any party may file the designation.
+The party filing the designation shall serve a copy on all parties and the mediator designated to conduct the mediation.
+Such designation shall state the name, address and telephone number of the mediator designated; state the rate of compensation of the mediator; state that the mediator and persons ordered to attend have agreed upon the designation and rate of compensation; and state under what rules the mediator is certified.
+The notice shall be on a NCAOC form.

 B. APPOINTMENT OF MEDIATOR BY THE CLERK.
-In the event a notice of selection Designation of Mediator is not filed with the Clerk within the time for filing stated in the Clerk's order, the Clerk shall appoint a mediator certified by the Dispute Resolution Commission.
-The Clerk shall appoint only those mediators certified pursuant to these Rules for estate and guardianship matters to those matters.
-The Clerk may appoint any certified mediator who has expressed a desire to be appointed to mediate all other matters within the jurisdiction of the Clerk.
+In the event a Designation of Mediator is not filed with the clerk within the time for filing stated in the clerk's order, the clerk shall appoint a mediator certified by the Commission.
+The clerk shall appoint only those mediators certified pursuant to these Rules for estate and guardianship matters to those matters.
+The clerk may appoint any certified mediator who has expressed a desire to be appointed to mediate all other matters within the jurisdiction of the clerk.

-Except for good cause, mediators shall be appointed by the Clerk by rotation from a list of those certified mediators who wish to be appointed for matters within the Clerk's jurisdiction, without regard to occupation, race, gender, religion, national origin, disability, or whether they are an attorney.
+Except for good cause, mediators shall be appointed by the clerk by rotation from a list of those certified mediators who wish to be appointed for matters within the clerk's jurisdiction, without regard to occupation, race, gender, religion, national origin, disability or whether they are an attorney.